- Requesting the deposit of the grant

 Submitting a payment request in November will suffice.

-I logged in to the Online services for grantees with my personal Finnish online banking identifiers to make a payment request.
-I was notified that there is no grant in the system under my identity number.
+I logged in to the Online Service for Grantees with my personal Finnish online banking IDs to make a payment request.
+I was notified that there is no grant in the system under my personal identity number.
 What should I do?

 Why is the deposited grant not appearing in my bank account?
 I received an email informing me that I should have received it today, October 1.

-The date of payment noted in the email refers to when the bank transfer is made from the Finnish Cultural Foundation’s Nordea bank account.
-This denotes the day on which payments are sent from the Finnish Cultural Foundation to the bank to be processed.
+The date of payment noted in the email refers to a date when the bank transfer is made from the Finnish Cultural Foundation’s Nordea bank account.
+This denotes the day on which payments are submitted from the Finnish Cultural Foundation to the bank to be processed.
 Bank transfers to other banking institutions may take up to two business days.

-Where can I get a payment request form for the deposit of a grant of a registered organization I am a part of?
-I lost the one posted to me.
+Where can I get a payment request form for the deposit of a grant of a registered organisation I am a part of?
+I lost the one sent to me earlier.

-Can an expenditure grant awarded to my working group and me be deposited to a bank account of a supporting organization?
+Can an expenditure grant awarded to my working group and I be deposited to a bank account of a supporting organisation?

 In my application I stated I would start using the grant on August 1, but it looks like I am going to have to postpone using the grant by one year due to work or family reasons.
 How should I notify the Foundation?

 If the grant has not yet been deposited, there is no need to notify the Foundation.
 It is sufficient that the grant be used within three years of the date it was awarded.
-If a deposit has already been made, notify the Foundation of a change in your circumstances through the messaging service on the Online Services for Grantees and arrange a repayment of the grant installments already deposited for the duration of the suspension of the grant.
-Furthermore, contact MELA to sort out the suspension of your period of insurance.
+If a deposit has already been made, notify the Foundation of a change in your circumstances through the messaging service on the Online Service for Grantees.
+You may also arrange for a return of a paid grant sum for the duration of a pause in the grant period.
+Furthermore, contact MELA to sort out the suspension of your insurance period.